• Pregnancy

 Teething hurts!
 Although we don’t remember, watching our little ones go through it makes it evident it is uncomfortable.
 Chewing provides comfort, and unfortunately, that can happen when you’re nursing.
 Watch your baby when he’s feeding.
 Is he taking big sucks and swallows?
 That means he is actively feeding.
 When it slows to more of a flutter and he is bobbing on and off your breast, his belly is probably full.
 The chances of him biting are higher when he is just playing at the breast.
 So gently break the suction (by sticking your pinky finger in his mouth), and provide a cool cloth for him to chew on, or a teether to chew and suck on.

-Easier said than done, but screaming can look really funny to your little one.
+Easier said than done, but a strong response like screaming can look really funny to your little one.
 If he sees he gets a reaction from you, he may try round two of his comedy act.
+Try to keep a straight face and remain calm.

 Take him off the breast

 Some babies clamp down on the nipple when the flow of milk slows or is too fast.
 Be mindful of your supply.
-If you have tones of milk and your baby sputters and chokes at the breast, he could be biting the nipple to slow the flow.
+If you have tons of milk and your baby sputters and chokes at the breast, he could be biting the nipple to slow the flow.
 If this is the case, spray your jet down into a towel then relatch the baby.
 If your baby is crying at the breast, weight gain slows, and is unsettled, he may bite because he feels the flow is slow or not sufficient.
-If this is the case, see your health care professional for some solutions to increase supply.